best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * No visual devices such as colour, shading or patterns should be used to divide up data regions ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 * No text is set in a vertical or diagonal direction - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
 * No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)
-* Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color)).
+* Colour is never used as the only way to communicate a message - this fails accessibility [success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and complicates machine readability.
 * The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).
 * Make sure there are no spelling or grammatical mistakes – it is possible to run a spelling and grammar check in Excel – in newer versions it can be found on the ‘Review’ ribbon - this will ensure you meet accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable)
 * No columns or rows are hidden from view